 Don't post content on YouTube if it fits any of the descriptions noted below.

-- Content produced by violent criminal or terrorist organisations
+- Content produced by violent extremist, criminal or terrorist organisations

-- Content praising or memorialising prominent terrorist or criminal figures in order to encourage others to carry out acts of violence
+- Content praising or memorialising prominent terrorist, extremist or criminal figures in order to encourage others to carry out acts of violence

-- Content praising or justifying violent acts carried out by violent criminal or terrorist organisations
+- Content praising or justifying violent acts carried out by violent extremist, criminal or terrorist organisations

-- Content aimed at recruiting new members to violent criminal or terrorist organisations
+- Content aimed at recruiting new members to violent extremist, criminal or terrorist organisations

-- Content depicting hostages or posted with the intent to solicit, threaten or intimidate on behalf of a violent criminal or terrorist organisation
+- Content depicting hostages or posted with the intent to solicit, threaten or intimidate on behalf of a criminal, extremist or terrorist organisation

 This policy applies to videos, video descriptions, comments, live streams and any other YouTube product or feature.
 Bear in mind that this isn't a complete list.
 Please note that these policies also apply to external links in your content.
 This can include clickable URLs, verbally directing users to other sites in video, as well as other forms.